 - Regular Decision – The regular decision plan generally has a late December, January, or February deadline.

 - Rolling Admissions – Colleges and universities will begin reviewing applications as they are received on a case-by-case basis.

 - Immediate Decision Days – A few colleges designate immediate decision days by offering a quick response through a personal admissions review.

 Study the options offered by the schools on your list.
 Be clear on each deadline, and your personal application strategy.
 Take note that even within one college, there may be different deadlines for different programs.

-Does the school accept The Common Application , The Coalition Application for Access, Affordability , and Success application, or a school-specific application?
+Does the school accept The Common Application, The Coalition for Access, Affordability, and Success Application, or only a school-specific application?
 Preparing your applications takes careful thought and planning.
 Begin by reviewing the instructions for each school on your list.
 Make sure there are no errors, typos, or omissions on your application.
 Proofread carefully.

 Keep in mind that there is a strategic process to the application narrative.
 This is an area critical to a student’s application.
 It is wise to consult with an educational planner to best approach issues, such as school changes and disciplinary issues, so the information is revealed holistically.

 Check that your colleges have received your complete application.
 Be sure to monitor all communication, including personal email and application portals.
 Manage your usernames and passwords with finesse by keeping a list.